-Most schools are equipped with technology and digital devices, including internet connectivity and computers or tablets for students.
-Many students also have access to internet and smartphones at home.
-However, less than half of the students have access to laptop, desktop, or tablet at home.
-This highlights the need to strengthen the availability of technology both in schools and at home to ensure more equitable access to learning materials.
+Most schools are equipped with digital infrastructure, including computers or tablets for students and internet connectivity.
+Many students also have access to smartphones and internet at home.
+However, a few of the students reported having access to laptop, desktop, or tablet at home, indicating a potential area for support outside of school to ensure more equitable access to digital learning resources.